Vietnamese Language - Anchor to Connect Overseas Vietnamese to Their Roots

 After nearly 6 years, more than 100 students have graduated from the course.
 Many individuals delve deeply into Vietnamese studies, enhance their proficiency in the Vietnamese language, and travel to Vietnam for both leisure and employment opportunities.

-For Jean Baptiste Pham, the course proved to be transformative.
-It took him from a lack of Vietnamese language skills to being able to read, write, and converse in the tongue of his forebears.
-The day he first expressed his thoughts fluently in Vietnamese stood as a significant milestone; it felt as though he had recovered an essential piece of his identity that had been absent for years.
+For Jean Baptiste Pham, the course took him from a lack of Vietnamese language skills to being able to read, write, and converse in the language of his ancestors.
+The day he first expressed his thoughts fluently in Vietnamese, he felt as though he had recovered an essential piece of his identity that had been absent for years.

 "I am no longer a tourist in Vietnam.
 I can visit families, and learn more about Vietnamese life and culture.
 The most interesting thing is living with a Vietnamese family and integrating with the nation through language.
-This program helps me truly feel like I am Vietnamese," he shared on television.
+This program helps me truly feel like I am Vietnamese," he shared.

 Having mastered Vietnamese, Jean Baptiste Pham now eagerly anticipates each trip back to Vietnam, where he engages in volunteer work and supports teaching.
 These visits offer him the chance to connect deeply with his roots and fully immerse himself in the Vietnamese culture.